badicsalex/peginator/README.md

 There are multiple ways to integrate a Peginator grammar to your project:

-* Compile your grammars directly with the `peginator` binary
+* Compile your grammars directly with the `peginator-cli` binary
 * Inline your grammars with the `peginate!` macro from the [peginator\_macro](https://docs.rs/peginator_macro) package
 * Or you can use the [buildscript helper](https://docs.rs/peginator_codegen)